luciusssss/mc2_corpus/README.md

 # MC^2: A Multilingual Corpus of Minority Languages in China

 We present MC^2, a **M**ultilingual **C**orpus of **M**inority Languages in **C**hina, which is the largest open-source corpus so far.
-This corpus encompasses four languages, namely Tibetan, Uyghur, Kazakh written in the Kazakh Arabic script, and Mongolian written in the traditional Mongolian script.
+This corpus encompasses four languages, i.e., Tibetan, Uyghur, Kazakh in the Kazakh Arabic script, and Mongolian in the traditional Mongolian script.

 Our preprint is now on [Arxiv](https://arxiv.org/abs/2311.08348).